 His poems, proselike at times, serve as reflections and offer insights into his world and the experiences of those around him.
-While the subject matter may at times be heavy and in-your-face, there’s always a sense of hope and optimism.
+While the subject matter may at times be heavy and in-your-face, there’s always a sense of faith, hope, persistence, resilience, and optimism.

 As he grew older his passion for writing, especially song lyrics and poetry, flourished.
 He spent many a day (and night) in the library researching and learning as much as he could about writing and the many literary figures he admired that paved the way before him.
-Some of his writing influences include: Maya Angelou, Langston Hughes, Nikki Giovanni, Sonia Sanchez, Paul Laurence Dunbar, Saul Williams, Jessica Care Moore, Terry McMillan, Alice Walker, Toni Morrison, Octavia Butler, Gil Scott Heron, Elliot Torres, Rita Dove, Louise Glück, Pablo Neruda, Shakespeare, Countee Cullen, Walt Whitman, and Edgar Allan Poe.
+Some of his writing influences include: Maya Angelou, Langston Hughes, Nikki Giovanni, Sonia Sanchez, Paul Laurence Dunbar, Saul Williams, jessica Care moore, Terry McMillan, Alice Walker, Toni Morrison, James Baldwin, E. Lynn Harris, Octavia Butler, Gil Scott-Heron, Elliot Torres, Rita Dove, Louise Glück, Pablo Neruda, Shakespeare, Countee Cullen, Walt Whitman, and Edgar Allan Poe.